 The time spent is in sharp contrast to the amount of time required to bring up a cluster and perform the same operation.
 The average time to bring up a Spark cluster in the cloud requires 2-3 minutes.
 For an already running cluster with sufficient capacity, the memory requirements and concurrency of this operation would have required at least 50 r3.xlarge instances, an additional overhead to maintain and optimize the lifecycle of these instances.

 Sorting 100 GB of data

 Using Spark on Lambda we were able to sort 100 GB of data in little less than 10 minutes (exactly 579.7s) with 400 concurrent executors running at any time with a total of 800 Lambda functions.

 - We found 128 MB to be the right split size.
-Split size of 64 MB results in lots of S3 calls that introduce latencies and increase the end-to-end runtime of the application.
+A split size of 64 MB results in lots of S3 calls that introduce latencies and increase the end-to-end runtime of the application.
 On the other hand, processing of 256 MB split size hits the memory limit of AWS Lambda execution.

 - AWS Lambda can execute thousands of Lambda functions concurrently.
 For this application, we had to limit it to 400 concurrent Lambda functions as the concurrent write of shuffle data to a bucket led to throttling from the S3 service.
 Though, this can be overcome by making changes to the shuffle write scheme and partitioning writes based on a prefix generated by an application.